 - How to creatively invest in real estate, no matter how bad your current financial situation is

-- Step-by-step approach for using market data to perform due diligence
+- A step-by-step approach for using market data to perform due diligence

 - The most overlooked expenses by buy-and-hold and fix-and-flip investors

-- Step-by-step blueprint for how to achieve financial independence
+- A step-by-step blueprint for how to achieve financial independence

 - A step-by-step process for how to successfully wholesale probate properties

 - How lenders evaluate your loan application and what to do to get rid of it